 Better to be a VA than an OFW

 Perhaps it will help you to know that in many developed nations around the world, Filipinos are working in hospitals, on ships, in factories or in domestic service (maids, nannies, au pairs).

 Nearly 2 million of these “overseas Filipino workers” (OFWs) spend months or years away from home, working for low wages in foreign countries, just to keep a roof over their families’ heads back home.

-Some of the countries in question have official programs which determine how many OFWs can be present, how much they can earn, and what jobs they can have.
+Some of the countries in question have official programs that determine how many OFWs can be present, how much they can earn, and what jobs they can have.
 Others have no such governance, leaving employers free to pay OFWs as much—or as little—as they wish.

 In the presence of this situation then, is it unethical for a small-business owner to pay an affordable fee for the services of a Filipino only too pleased to work in his own locality (or even stay at home), as an alternative to leaving his family behind and heading halfway across the world?

 Now let’s look at the situation from your point of view for a moment.
 Is it unethical for a small-business owner to spend between $500 and $1,000 per month on the services of an overseas virtual assistant?

 After all, such a sum may be at the upper limits of what you can afford, yet is nowhere near enough to secure a local full-time employee, especially given the Australian minimum wage of $672 per week.

 Is it exploitation to make use of a lower-cost service just because it originates in a lower-cost country?
 Perhaps it is if the client is a multi-million dollar corporation, but most VA’s clients are small businesses, start-ups, and entrepreneurs who just need a helping hand to keep on top of things.